Everyone's a Star!: Release and promotion

-The album's lead single "Not OK" was released on 24 September 2025.
+Everyone's a Star! was initially teased through posters around New York City, which linked to the band's "Your Favorite Boy Band" website, where fans could pre-save the album's lead single, "Not OK", which was released on 24 September 2025.
 The album was announced on the same day, with a release date of 14 November 2025.
 Also on the same day, the band performed at The Sun Rose in West Hollywood, California, where they debuted four more tracks.

-A music video for "Not OK" was released on 9 October.
+A music video for the lead single "Not OK" was released on 9 October.
 The second single, "Boyband", was released on 16 October, and the third single, "Telephone Busy", was released on 23 October.
-On the same day as the release of the third single, the band announced the "Everyone's a Star!
-World Tour", set to begin on 26 March 2026 and ending on 6 November 2026.
+On the same day as the release of the third single, the band announced the Everyone's a Star!
+World Tour, set to begin on 26 March 2026 and ending on 6 November 2026.
 On the day of the album's release, the band released the music video for "Telephone Busy".
+On 30 December 2025, a music video for "Everyone's a Star!" was released.
+The song was supported by Australian radio airplay.

 To further promote Everyone'a a Star!, 5 Seconds of Summer made appearances at pop-up events, and performed live in California, London, and Times Square in New York.
 On 17 and 19 November 2025, they joined the American pop rock band Jonas Brothers as surprise guests on the Jonas20: Greetings from Your Hometown Tour to perform their own mini-set.
 On 19 November 2025, the band also gave a televised performance of the album's title track on The Today Show.

 Critical reception

-On Metacritic, a review aggregator site that compiles reviews from mainstream publications and assigns a weighted average score out of 100, Everyone's a Star! received a score of 75 based on four critic reviews.
+On Metacritic, a review aggregator site that compiles reviews from mainstream publications and assigns a weighted average score out of 100, Everyone's a Star! received a score of 77 based on five critic reviews.
 This score indicated "generally favorable reviews".

 Matt Collar of AllMusic concluded that "they look back at their early years with an artful honesty, crafting a post-modern boyband album that's as sonically and thematically ambitious as it is fun."
 Shannon Garner of Clash added that it "feels like their debut record, but grown up, bolder, and fully in command of its sound."
 Isabel Cant of Rolling Stone Australia called Everyone's a Star! the band's "most compelling work yet", and wrote that "exploring every corner of the pop-rock genre on [the album] has paid off to create an electric tapestry of sound that keeps you coming back for more."